globus/globus-compute-common/src/funcx_common/messagepack/README.md

 ### Protocol Version 1

-In v1 of the protocol, messages are JSON payloads with a two byte header.
+In v1 of the protocol, messages are JSON payloads with a one byte header.
-The first byte is the version byte, and the second byte is a reserved byte for future use.
-It may be used for flags or other information.
+The leading byte is the version byte, and should always have a value of `1`.
+This ensures that readers can check the protocol version without attempting to unpack the message.

-The rest of the payload contains a JSON document with no newlines.
+The rest of the payload contains a UTF-8 encoded JSON document with no newlines.

-Multiple messages can therefore be streamed using newlines as the delimiter.
+Multiple messages can therefore be streamed using unix-style newlines (`\n`) as the delimiter.

+#### Missing and Unknown Field Behavior

+In v1, message unpacking has the following behavior for unknown or missing
+fields:

+- If a payload does not contain a required field, an `InvalidMessagePayloadError` will be raised

+- If a payload defines fields which are not recognized, they will be ignored

 ## Differences between messagepack and `funcx-endpoint` "messages"